 Distance Learning students are expected to follow the same academic policies as campus students.
 It is the responsibility of every student to understand the academic policies of Western Carolina University.
 We have outlined the most common Academic Policies for Distance Students.
 We strongly encourage students to review the undergraduate college catalog to become familiar with all of the academic policies.

-WCU requires all students 23-years-old, or under, to complete these two courses before beginning classes.
-Students 24-years-old, and older, are required to complete the HAVEN training but not AlcoholEDU.
-Instructions and links to the training will arrive in your Catamount email shortly after the first two weeks of courses.
+WCU requires all students 23-years-old, or under, to complete these training courses before beginning classes.
+Students 24-years-old, and older, are required to complete all other training, except for AlcoholEDU.
+Instructions will arrive in your Catamount email shortly after the first two weeks of courses.
 All other training modules will sent to you via email from the Office of Student Affairs in the Everfi system.
 You must complete these trainings before the deadline or you will not be able to register for the next term.
 If you are a student in one of our Graduate Programs, you can qualify for a waiver for these courses.
 Please contact the Graduate School (firstname.lastname@example.org) for more information.

 Check for Holds